Your Guide to UTM Parameters

-I still get surprised when I come across businesses that don't have campaign tracking in place, nevertheless this is not that uncommon.
+I still get surprised when I come across businesses that don't have campaign tracking in place.
+Nevertheless, it is not that uncommon.

-If you have been struggling on how to track the performance of your campaigns and find it difficult to understand what are UTM parameters, keep reading!
+Have you been struggling with tracking the performance of your campaigns?
+Do you find it hard to understand what UTM parameters are?
+Then, keep reading!

 What are UTM Parameters?